Best Paper Awards

 1993 – Julian J. Lewis, University of Louisville; “Indiana’s Undiscovered Country; Caves and Caernicoles”

-1992 – John S. Castrale and Rex R. Johnson, Indiana Divison of Fish & Wildlife; “Least Turn Management in Indiana”
+1992 – John S. Castrale and Rex R. Johnson, Indiana Division of Fish & Wildlife; “Least Tern Management in Indiana”

 1991 – Steven E. Backs, Indiana Division of Fish & Wildlife; “The Role of Landscape Ecology and Conservation Biology to Wild Turkey Restoration in Indiana”

 1989 – Thomas Platt, St. Mary,s College; “Gastropod Intermediate Hosts of the Meningeal Worm from Kingsbury State Fish & Wildlife Area”